 Stormwater Pollution Prevention Plan (SWPPP) – A plan developed to minimize and control the discharge of pollutants from the industrial and construction sites to stormwater conveyance systems.
 The plan must identify pollutant sources, control measures for each pollutant source, good housekeeping practices, and employee training programs.

+Structural Control Measures – A subset of control measures that are structural (i.e. tangible).
+Structural control measures are either treatment control measures or source control measures.

 Substantial Evidence – Enough relevant information and reasonable inferences from this information that a fair argument can be made to support a conclusion.
 This includes facts, reasonable assumptions predicated on facts, or expert opinion supported by facts, but does not include argument, speculation, unsubstantiated opinion or narrative, or evidence which is clearly erroneous or inaccurate.
 (See Pub.
 Res.
 Code, § 21080(e)(2))

 Technology-Based Effluent Limitation (TBEL) — An effluent limitation for a pollutant that is based on the capability of a treatment method to reduce the pollutant to a certain concentration or mass loading level.